-Adam Clayton Powell, Jr., of New York, who served in the House in 1966 when Carmichael first employed the term, briefly allied himself with the “new black militants” and defined Black Power as “a new philosophy for the tough, proud young Negroes who categorically refuse to compromise any longer for their rights.”8 John Lewis, who resigned from SNCC in July 1966 because of its militancy and confrontational rhetoric, recalled that SNCC had used a similar phrase during the Selma protests but that “it had more to do with self-reliance than with black supremacy.”
-Lewis added that as articulated by Carmichael, Black Power “tended to create a schism, both within the movement itself and between the races.
-It drove people apart rather than brought them together.”9
+Adam Clayton Powell Jr. of New York, who served in the House in 1966 when Carmichael first employed the term “Black Power,” briefly allied himself with the “new black militants” and defined Black Power as “a new philosophy for the tough, proud young Negroes who categorically refuse to compromise any longer for their rights.”10 John Lewis, who resigned from SNCC in July 1966 because of its militancy and provocative rhetoric, recalled that SNCC had used a similar phrase during the Selma protests but that “it had more to do with self-reliance than with black supremacy.”
+Lewis viewed Carmichael’s provocative rhetoric as divisive, creating tensions “both within the movement itself and between the races.
+It drove people apart rather than brought them together.”11

-Ronald Dellums of California, who represented an Oakland–Berkeley House district, found himself at the center of a virtual war between Black Panthers and the Oakland police force in the late 1960s.
-“The Black Panther Party for Self Defense” had been formed in 1966 by Huey Newton and Bobby Seale to counter what both men believed to be a long history of police abuses against African-American citizens of Oakland.
-As a member of the Berkeley city council, Dellums once convinced Seale to disperse an angry, agitated crowd of Panther supporters at a council meeting, probably avoiding bloodshed.
-Dellums noted that juggling the complex and competing agendas of radical factions developed his political acumen by forcing him “to employ all the skills at my command to build legislative majorities.”10 A former member of the Chicago Black Panthers, Bobby Rush, who quit the group in the early 1970s because of its violent tactics, served a decade as a Chicago city councilman before winning election to the U.S. House in 1992.
+In large measure, the experiences of two Members of Congress demonstrate how the Black Power movement shaped American politics at the local and national level.
+Ronald Dellums of California, who represented an Oakland–Berkeley House district, found himself at the center of the struggle between Black Panthers and the Oakland police force in the late 1960s.
+The Black Panther Party had been formed in 1966 by Huey Newton and Bobby Seale to counter police abuses against Oakland’s African-American citizens.
+As a member of the Berkeley city council, Dellums once convinced Seale to disperse an angry, agitated crowd of Panther supporters at a council meeting.
+Dellums noted that juggling the complex and competing agendas of radical factions developed his political acumen by forcing him “to employ all the skills at my command to build legislative majorities.”15 Representative Bobby Rush of Illinois was a co-founder of the Illinois chapter of the Black Panther Party.
+He, too, turned to a more conventional form of politics after leaving the party and went on to serve a decade as a Chicago city councilman before winning election to the U.S. House in 1992.

 Prior Elective Office